JetBrains-Research/file-importance/README.md

 # file-importance
 ICTL + BILSEN project on using file importance in risk assessment

+## Description
+This projects aim to provide a novel algorithm to rank files based on their significance using dependency graph analysis.
+It utilizes the IntelliJ idea plugin to mine the dependencies and the NetworkX framework to evaluate the dependency graph.

+## Structure
+There are two subprojects in this repository
+1. IntelliJ plugin to mine dependencies under DependencyGraph folder
+2. Python code to evaluate the graph under DependencyGraphAalysis folder

+You can find all results under output folder after execution

 ## How to run
 ### Requirements
 - Any type of unix shell